 OS: Mac OS X

-PowerPoint 2011 for Mac has several views that let you edit and view your slides.
-The most often used view (and this is the default view as well) is Normal view (see Figure 1 below) that displays one slide at a time in the Slide Area.
-Normal view is great for editing individual slides, and shows PowerPoint's typical tri-pane interface that includes the Slides / Outline Pane, the Slide Area, and the Notes Pane.
+PowerPoint 2011 for Mac for Mac has several views that let you edit and view your slides.
+The most often used view (and this is the default view as well) is Normal view, as shown in Figure 1, below, that displays one slide at a time in the Slide Area.
+Normal view is great for editing individual slides, and shows PowerPoint's typical tri-pane interface that includes the Slides/Outline Pane, the Slide Area, and the Notes Pane.

 Figure 1: Normal view